 I’ve known Brian Houston, the founder and global pastor of Hillsong since he arrived in Australia in 1978 to join his father Frank.
 Frank had arrived in Sydney in 1977, to pioneer an independent church, Christian Life Centre (CLC).

 In 1978, the same year when Brian arrived in Australia with his new wife Bobbie, my wife and I launched out with a caravan, a baby and a toddler to evangelise in New South Wales and Queensland.
 By 1983, like Brian, we had pioneered a number of churches.
 My wife and I moved to Sydney to found a new national evangelistic ministry, Every Believer Evangelism.
-In the same year, Brian commenced Hills Christian Life Centre, an outreach church from the city congregation.
+In the same year, as many of the young couples were finding Sydney real estate prices out of their league and were buying homes in the western suburbs, Brian commenced Hills Christian Life Centre, an outreach church from the city congregation.

 At that time, preaching against the gays was rarely, if ever, a sermon topic.
 I can’t recall anyone making it a theme of their preaching.
 The big threats were considered the new age movement, heterosexual sexual activity before marriage, keeping marriages together, the occult, and the demonic/satanic power of rock music.
 Youth preacher, Pat Mesiti, regularly encouraged young people to burn their rock albums; something many came to regret later.